PickleRicc/doctors-orders/docs/auth-and-database-guide.md

 To adapt this architecture for a new project:

 1. **Authentication Setup**:
-   - Copy `authUtils.js` to your new project
+   - Copy `authUtils.js` for server-side authentication
+   - Copy the `getAuthToken()` function from `transcriptionService.js` for client-side token retrieval
    - Update Supabase configuration with your project details
    - Implement the same token validation pattern in your API routes